dart-lang/language/accepted/future-releases/3009-inference-using-bounds/feature-specification.md

-It is notable that even though the example program contains all the type information needed to infer `B` as the type parameter, the front ends following the specification infers `C`, resulting in a compile-time error during the type checks of the type arguments against the bounds.
+It is notable that even though the example program contains all the type information needed to infer `B` as the type parameter, the front ends following the specification infer `C`, resulting in a compile-time error during the type checks of the type arguments against the bounds.